 The ramp-up period should be set wisely.
 With 0-second ramp-up, JMeter would immediately create all virtual users, causing undesirably high load on server.
 On the contrary, with a long ramp-up period, some virtual users may already finish their job and terminate, while others have not yet started.
 Then the actual number of users in the system would be lower than expected.
 This is undesirable too.

-Here are a few tips on how to choose the number of virtual users for an effective JMeter test plan.
+At Logicify, apart from other tools for automated testing, we use Apache JMeter.
+We share a few tips on how to choose the number of virtual users for an effective JMeter test plan.

 How to Choose the Number of Threads for a Test Plan